Nicolaism: Interpretations

+Connection to Nicolas the Deacon

-Among later critics, Cotelerius seems to lean towards the favourable view of the character of Nicolas in a note on Constit.
+Among later critics, Cotelerius seems to lean towards the favorable view of the character of Nicolas the Deacon in a note on Constit.
 Apost. vi.
 8, after reciting the various authorities.
 Edward Burton was of opinion that the origin of the term Nicolaitans is uncertain, and that, "though Nicolas the deacon has been mentioned as their founder, the evidence is extremely slight which would convict that person himself of any immoralities."

-Tillemont was possibly influenced by the fact that no honour is paid to the memory of Nicolas by any branch of the church.
+Tillemont was possibly influenced by the fact that no honor is paid to the memory of Nicolas by any branch of the church.
 He allows more weight to the testimony against him, and peremptorily rejects Cassian's statement (to which Neander adheres) that some other Nicolas was the founder of the sect.
 Tillemont concludes that, if not the actual founder, he was so unfortunate as to give occasion to the formation of the sect by his indiscreet speaking.
 Grotius' view is given in a note on Revelation 2:6 and is substantially the same as that of Tillemont.

-Balaam
+Connection to Balaam

 Other scholars think that the group's name was not based upon an individual's name, but as a compound descriptive word.
 Nico- means "victory" in Greek, and laos means "people" or, more specifically, "the laity".
 Hence they take the word to mean "lay conquerors" or "conquerors of the lay people".

 The name Balaam is perhaps capable of being interpreted as a Hebrew equivalent of the Greek Nicolas.
 Some commentators think that John alludes to this in Revelation 2:14; and C. Vitringa argues forcibly in support of this opinion.
 However, Albert Barnes notes: